 None of what autonomous cars should be able to do, would be possible without data.
 The more data prototype vehicles are fed, in the form of the unpredictability of the road, the more they learn and the more data they generate that can be used to refine autonomous vehicle technology further still.

 Consumer data can be used to inform marketing campaigns in a similar way.
 With the right consumer data insight behind them, marketers can better identify and target those that represent the most commercial opportunity, in ways that offer those consumers something of value.
 The data these campaigns produce can then be used to constantly improve and hone marketing activity moving forward, consistently providing a quantifiable business intelligence edge.

-At Quant, we have the data insight capabilities to drive your business towards better customer relations and marketing ROI.
+At Ikano Insight, we have the data insight capabilities to drive your business towards better customer relations and marketing ROI.
 Don’t hesitate to get in touch if we can help put you back in the driving seat of your data marketing.